korzin/aws-certified-dev-handbook/handbooks/aws-general.md

 You need to open port UDP 4500 to setup a VPN with a CGW behind a firewall or router.

+### SAML

+SAML stands for Security Assertion Markup Language.

+The AWS sign-in endpoint for SAML is https://signin.aws.amazon.com/saml

+You can configure your SAML 2.0-compliant IdP such as Active Directory to permit your federated users to access the AWS Management Console.

 ## Other